 - As I see, you have a low class.

-Using these comebacks as a response could shock the interlocutor but definitively will show them how silly their behavior is.
+Using these comebacks as a response could shock the interlocutor but definitively show them how silly their behavior is.

 THE MIRROR TECHNIQUE